ewalldo/Packages-Project/Assets/GridSystem/Documentation/README.md

 - 1.1.0: Add support for hex grids
 - 1.1.1: Ensure package functionality in Unity version 6000.3.9f1
 - 1.1.2: Add new sample scene to showcase hex grids
-- 1.1.3: Add new methods and improve code readability/maintainability for 2D and Hex Grids
+- 1.1.3: Add new methods and improve code readability/maintainability for 2D and Hex grids
+- 1.2.0: Add pathfinding support for both 2D and Hex grids

 ## 3 - Features <a name="features"/>
 - Use of generics allowing the instantiation of any type of grid.
-- Supports both 2D and hex grids.
+- Support for both 2D and hex grids.
 - Support for different shapes of hex grids.
+- Pathfinding implementation (A*) already included in the package.
 - Easy-to-use methods that simplifies working with grid data in Unity projects.
 - Different types of indexer makes it easier to access position in the grid.
 - Many types of methods to manipulate or get information from the grid.